 While diners have always first eaten with their eyes, the popularity of social media has made flawless food presentation the expectation for the restaurant dining experience.
 Food photos dominate Instagram, and Facebook groups like L.A.
 Foodie boast thousands of members who share photos of dishes.

-The pressure to be photo-ready has led many restaurateurs to rethink menu items and decor to better serve the guests coming through the door.
+The pressure to be “Insta-worthy” has led many restaurateurs to rethink menu items and decor to better serve the photo-happy guests coming through the door.

 “We realized how big an influence Instagram has–it really changed the game,” says Alice Zhao, operating partner of Toastea tea house and cafe in Los Angeles.
 “There’s a lot of power in Instagram, a lot of reach.”

 Ten years ago it would have been unthinkable for diners to photograph their food before eating, but now, it’s rare to go out without seeing someone snap a photo.
 According to a study by consumer intelligence firm Maru/Matchbox, 69 percent of millennials take a photo or video of their food before eating.
-The Instagram phenomenon has changed the both food presentation and restaurant design.
+The benefits of Instagram for restaurants has impacted both food presentation and restaurant design.

-“We’ve understood the visual appeal of our ice cream, and that our dessert experience through our restaurant design needs to support that,” says Jed Cartojano, marketing director of multi-location California ice cream shop Afters Ice Cream that, since opening in 2014, has amassed an Instagram following of more than 284,000.
+“We’ve understood the visual appeal of our ice cream, and that our dessert experience through our restaurant design needs to support that,” says Jed Cartojano, marketing director of multi-location California ice cream shop Afters Ice Cream.
+Since opening in 2014, the shop has amassed more than 324,000 followers on Instagram.
 “We want everyone to have a photo opportunity, not necessarily just to share on Instagram, but to share throughout social networks or just with friends.”

-Cartojano explains that Instagram is an essential way to target millennials and that Afters’ colorful ice cream and milky buns, pastry buns used to sandwich scoops of ice cream, are a perfect fit for social media.
+Cartojano explains that Afters’ colorful ice cream and milky buns, pastry buns used to sandwich scoops of ice cream, are a perfect fit for social media.

 “[A good Instagram photo is] something interesting that people have never seen before or something common that’s represented in a way that never has been done before,” Cartojano says.
 “And bright colors.”